MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ### Step 2: Ensure the required URLs are allowed in your environment

 When the resource is created, the success response includes the Arc gateway URL.
-Ensure your Arc gateway URL and all URLs in the following table are allowed in the environment where your Arc resources live:
+Ensure your Arc gateway URL and all URLs in the following table are allowed in the environment where your Arc resources live.
+The required URLs are:

 |URL  |Purpose  |
 |---------|---------|